Clemson University: Rankings

 Sikes Hall is the principal administration building of Clemson.

-For 2025, U.S. News & World Report ranked Clemson as tied for the 80th best national university in the U.S. overall and tied for the 39th top public school.
+For 2026, U.S. News & World Report ranked Clemson as 75th (tied) for best national university in the U.S. overall and No. 36 (tied) among public schools.

-In 2016, the Princeton Review ranked Clemson University number one in three categories: Student Career Services, Town-Gown Relations, and Students pack the stadium.

 Research

 The Clemson University International Center for Automotive Research (CU-ICAR) was established in 2013 in Greenville as a seminary for automotive research and innovation.
 CU-ICAR is a 250 acre automotive and motorsports research campus.
 The department of Automotive Engineering was ranked tenth in the world in 2015.
 CU-ICAR includes a graduate school offering master's and doctoral degrees in automotive engineering, and programs focused on systems integration.
 The campus also includes an Information Technology Research Center being developed by BMW.
 BMW, Microsoft, IBM, Bosch, Timken, JTEKT/Koyo and Michelin are all major corporate partners of CU-ICAR.
 Private-sector companies that have committed to establishing offices and/or facilities on the campus include the Society of Automotive Engineers and Timken.
 Plans for the campus also include a full-scale, four-vehicle capacity rolling road wind tunnel.

 The Charleston Innovation Campus in North Charleston was founded in 2004 as the Restoration Institute.
 It houses the Warren Lasch Conservation Center, Dominion Energy Innovation Center, and the Zucker Family Graduate Education Center.
 The conservation center includes the Hunley Commission, which is undertaking the stabilization of the H. L. Hunley, a Civil War submarine that was the world's first to sink a ship.
 The energy innovation center opened in 2013 and houses a 7.5MW and a 15MW offshore wind turbine test facility for $100 million.
 In 2016, Clemson opened the Zucker Family Graduate Education Center.
 The 70,000 sq. ft. facility is home to graduate programs in digital arts and engineering disciplines.

 In 2016, Clemson announced a new partnership with Siemens, including a grant with a total value of $357,224,294.
 This grant is the largest in the school's history.
 Through it, students in Clemson's College of Engineering, Computing, and Applied Sciences will have access to a variety of new software.